-By signing an agreement with the dedicated carbon data provider Trucost, we are able to broaden the scope of our assessments since it allows us to access modelled data and additional indicators.
-However, we believe that the integration of climate-related risks via the TCFD recommendations (and the dedicated internal assessment template) requires company reported data as well, ideally via standardised reporting.
-Hence, DPAM became a CDP signatory in December 2019/January 2020.
+We believe that the integration of climate-related risks via the TCFD recommendations (and the dedicated internal assessment template) requires company reported data as well, ideally via standardised reporting.
+As a result DPAM became a CDP signatory in December 2019/January 2020.
 As a reminder, CDP is a not-for-profit charity running the global disclosure system for investors, companies, cities, states and regions to manage their environmental impacts.
-By becoming a member, we gained access to company specific data since companies can disclose climate, water and forest related information to the CDP via a standardised questionnaire, which is later shared among signatories.
 We believe this can significantly increase insights into companies' climate strategy and governance quality and hence improve our fundamental research.